The Cobar Biocoke Project

 Environmental rehabilitation of INS-infested areas across Australia produce vast quantities of biomass which is either burned or left to rot.
 Wundowie’s Cobar Biocoke Project will use part of that biomass resource to produce biocoke, every tonne of which will keep 1.4t of fossil carbon and up to 25kg of methane in the ground.

 Image clarity enhanced using AI.
+For original image see source document.

 Once rehabilitated to a mosaic of native pastures with open woodlands in line with pre-European settlement, the CSIRO has found that such activity results in increased biodiversity amongst bird populations and NSW Local Land Services has noted that pasture productivity typically improves by 300%²